There are five main divisions:

 - ADMINISTRATION DIVISION:

-This section looks after the administrative issues pertaining to Departmental and individual level.
+This section looks after the administrative issues pertaining to Departmental and individual levels.
 It liaisons for intra and inter Departments of Central Tibetan Administration.
-It is the most important division which is responsible for managing, planning and executing all the support services within Department.
-It also looks after the welfare of the staff, overall admonistration management, staff job allocation & description and CTA’s overall stationary management.
-Under the administration division, there are two sections directly managed and supervised by administration.
+It is the most important division, which is responsible for managing, planning and executing all the support services within Department.
+It also looks after the welfare of the staff, overall administration management, staff job allocation & description and CTA’s overall stationery management.
+Under the administration division, there are two sections directly managed and supervised by the administration.
 They are:

 - CTA Staff Mess:

-CTA staff mess provides catering services to the CTA staff on subsidize rate however it povides only lunch facilities during the office time.
-Currently, there are six staff including a staff mess manager who oversee day to day operations of the mess.
+CTA staff mess provides catering services to the CTA staff on subsidize rate; however, it provides only lunch facilities during office time.
+Currently, there are six staff including a staff mess manager who oversees day to day operations of the mess.

 - TAWS Gas:

-TAWS Gas services were managed by Department of Finance with the aim of providing gas cylinder and stove services to the Tibetan and locals around Dharamsala.
-It is a one of the registered body under Indian gas distribution agency.
+TAWS Gas services were managed by the Department of Finance with the aim of providing gas cylinder and stove services to Tibetans and locals around Dharamsala.
+It is one of the registered bodies under the Indian gas distribution agency.

 - REVENUE DIVISION:

-Within revenue division, there are three sections which deals with generating CTA’s revenue for various projects.
+Within the revenue division, there are three sections which deal with generating CTA revenue for various projects.
 They are:

-- Chartel Section: (Also known as voluntry contribution)
+- Chartel Section: (Also known as voluntary contribution)

-To look after the present and future welfare of Tibetan people, a firm and stable Administration is a important, therefore a mass movement to voluntary contribute to CTA was started in early 1972.
-A group of devoted Tibetans at Sarnath, Varanasi spearheaded the movement and on July 30, 1972, a unanimous resolution to form Tibetan Freedom Movement and contribute to CTA was passed.
-As on August 1, 1972, the voluntary contribution by all the Tibetans spread across all pockets of Tibetan refugees’ settlements and community.
-Subsequently on the basis of the resolution, the 11th Assembly of Tibetan People`s Deputy adopted a bill to contribute voluntary contribution (Chatrel) on a regular basis and tariff.
+To look after the present and future welfare of the Tibetan people, a firm and stable Administration is important.
+Therefore a mass movement to voluntarily contribute to CTA was started in early 1972.
+A group of devoted Tibetans at Sarnath, Varanasi, spearheaded the movement and on July 30, 1972, a unanimous resolution to form Tibetan Freedom Movement and contribute to CTA was passed.
+As on August 1, 1972, the voluntary contribution by all the Tibetans spread across all pockets of Tibetan refugees’ settlements and communities.
+Subsequently, on the basis of the resolution, the 11th Assembly of Tibetan People`s Deputy adopted a bill to contribute voluntary contribution (Chatrel) on a regular basis and tariff.

-By contributing voluntary contribution to CTA, it signifies allegiance of Tibetans to Central Tibetan Administration as their legitimate Government and rejection of Chinese occupation.
+By contributing voluntary contribution to CTA, it signifies the allegiance of Tibetans to the Central Tibetan Administration as their legitimate Government and rejection of Chinese occupation.

 - Data Section:

-Under the promulgation of Central Tibetan Administration charter, every Tibetan above the age of six years has right to possess Green book and this office firmly discharge its main task to issue Green Book to each and every individual Tibetan legitimate claim of being the subject under the Central Tibetan Administration.
+Under the promulgation of the Central Tibetan Administration charter, every Tibetan above the age of six years has the right to possess the Green Book and this office firmly discharges its main task to issue Green Book to each and every individual Tibetan legitimate claim of being the subject under the Central Tibetan Administration.
 This office meticulously manages a comprehensive database of green book holders so as to accurately verify the identity of any Tibetan refugee and also to eliminate any data redundancy.
-Recent year upgrade new green book having 9 alphanumeric characters indicating the country code and the digital numbers with the latest technologies.
+In recent years upgraded new green books have nine alphanumeric characters indicating the country code and the digital numbers with the latest technologies.

-Green book has been recognized by international governments for its authenticity and it is the duty of every individual to preserve this sanctity.
-We firmly request each and every one to make sure of having a Green book by contributing your yearly contribution and possess valid Green book.
-Make sure to have 9 digit alphanumeric Green book.
+Green Book has been recognised by international governments for its authenticity and it is the duty of every individual to preserve this sanctity.
+We firmly request each and everyone to make sure of having a Green book by contributing your yearly contribution and possessing a valid Green book.
+Make sure to have nine digits alphanumeric Green book.

 - Blue Book:

-The Blue Book or the Tibetan Solidarity Partnership was launched in 1996.
+The Blue Book, or the Tibetan Solidarity Partnership, was launched in 1996.
 The Blue Book seeks to reach out to the friends of Tibet around the world whose support is crucial to help resolve the issue of Tibet.
-Tibetans are engaged in a life and death struggle to preserve its culture and restore freedom in Tibet.
+Tibetans are engaged in a life-and-death struggle to preserve their culture and restore freedom in Tibet.
 This program enables friends of Tibet to make annual financial contributions to help support the various educational, cultural, developmental and humanitarian activities of the CTA.
-Any person, irrespective of their nationality can apply for Blue Book.
+Any person, irrespective of their nationality, can apply for Blue Book.
 Your participation in this project and obtaining the Blue Book signifies your solidarity and support to help resolve the issue of Tibet.

 - BUDGET DIVISION